thefgxdev/faultline/CONTRIBUTING.md

 ## Sign-off

-By submitting a pull request you certify the Developer Certificate of Origin (developercertificate.org): the contribution is yours to give and you agree it is released under the MIT License of this project.
+By submitting a pull request you certify the Developer Certificate of Origin (developercertificate.org): the contribution is yours to give and you agree it is released under the AGPL-3.0-or-later license of this project.
 Add `Signed-off-by: Your Name <email>` to your commits.

+You keep the copyright of your contribution.
+You also grant the maintainer, Felipe Guedes, a perpetual, irrevocable, worldwide, royalty-free right to distribute your contribution as part of faultline under the AGPL-3.0-or-later and, as part of faultline only, under a separate commercial license.
+This is what allows the project to stay free for everyone while offering a commercial license to companies that need a closed modification (see `AUTHORSHIP.md`).

 ## Attribution

 faultline is created and maintained by Felipe Guedes (fgxdev.com).
 Contributors are credited in the release notes.
-Forks and derived tools must keep the copyright notice and the LICENSE, as the MIT License requires; a mention "based on faultline by Felipe Guedes" is appreciated.
+Forks and derived tools must keep the copyright notice, the NOTICE file and the LICENSE, and must publish their modified source under the same license, as the AGPL requires.
+A mention "based on faultline by Felipe Guedes" is appreciated.

 ## Issues